pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 - Lists all bad tables that need to be fixed in instances in the case that the `repair-mode` is set to `true`.
 An example for the list is: ["db.table1","db.table2"...].
 - Default value: []
-- With the default setting, the list is empty, which means that there is no information about bad tables that need to be fixed.
+- With the default setting, the list is empty, which means that there is no information about bad tables that need to be repaired.

 ## Log